riscv-software-src/riscof/docs/source/installation.rst

 .. code-block:: console

-    $ riscof --verbose info arch-tests --clone
+    $ riscof --verbose info arch-test --clone

-This will create a riscv-arch-test in the current working directory.
+This will create a `riscv-arch-test` folder in the current working directory.

 Running RISCOF
 ==============